StackStorm/st2docs/docs/source/upgrade_notes.rst

 |st2| in development
 --------------------

-* Python runner actions can now return execution status (succeeded boolean flag) and result by returning a tuple from the Python action class ``run()`` method.
-The first item in this tuple is a boolean flag indicating success and the second one is the result.
+* Python runner actions can now return execution status (success, failure) by returning a tuple from the Python action class ``run()`` method.
+First item in this tuple is a boolean flag indicating a success and the second one is the result.
 For example:

   .. code-block:: python